drix-repo/Hospitrax/README.md

 Download

-The latest packaged Windows installer is available on the Releases page — no setup required, just download Hospitrax.Setup.1.0.0.exe and run it.
+The latest packaged Windows installer is available on the Releases page no setup required, just download Hospitrax.Setup.1.0.0.exe and run it.

 Features
-Inventory Management — Add, update, and monitor hospital supplies in real time Stock IN/OUT Transactions — Record incoming and outgoing stock movements Daily and Monthly Reports — Generate inventory reports for auditing and planning Database Backup and Restore — Protect against data loss with manual backup/restore Automatic Database Backups — Scheduled backups run without manual intervention Inventory Export — Export inventory data for external use Offline-First — No internet connection required; all data stays local Tech Stack
+Inventory Management: Add, update, and monitor hospital supplies in real time Stock IN/OUT Transactions: Record incoming and outgoing stock movements Daily and Monthly Reports: Generate inventory reports for auditing and planning Database Backup and Restore: Protect against data loss with manual backup/restore Automatic Database Backups: Scheduled backups run without manual intervention Inventory Export: Export inventory data for external use
+Offline-First: No internet connection required; all data stays local Tech Stack
 Layer	Technology
 UI	React